Policy Advances that Raise the Bar for Advocates

 THE NOMINATIONS HELP TELL THE STORY OF HOW EDUCATION POLICY WAS ADVANCED THIS YEAR.

-Below are the nominations for Game Changer of the Year—a PIE Network member or partner campaign that set a new precedent, offered a leading model, raised the bar for other states, or had other national implications for advancing the work of reform.
+Below is the 2019 winner and nominees for Game Changer of the Year—a PIE Network member or partner campaign that set a new precedent, offered a leading model, raised the bar for other states, or had other national implications for advancing the work of reform.

 - Colorado Succeeds: Supporting Multiple Pathways by Incentivizing Industry Credentials